Streptococcus Pyogenes: the primary bacterium causing this infection

 In general, the affected part of the body must be elevated higher than the rest of your body to reduce swelling.

-For example, if your leg is affected, you should try to rest as much as possible with the leg raised above the hip.
+For example, if your leg is affected, you should rest as much as possible with the leg raised above the hip.

 You can support your leg on some cushions while lying down.
-It is also important to drink plenty of fluids and get up and walk from time to time.
+It is also essential to drink plenty of fluids and get up and walk from time to time.

-It is possible to have to keep the leg elevated for several days before the swelling disappears.
+It is possible to keep the leg elevated for several days before the swelling disappears.

 The antibiotics, such as penicillin, are the most common treatment for erysipelas.
 You may be able to take an oral prescription at home if you have a mild case of erysipelas.